kyotovision-public/polarimetric-normal-stereo/README.md

 ## Sample code

 The following samples are provided to explain how to use the dataset.
+Please use `requirements.txt` or `pnstereo.def` to find the Python packages or to reproduce our [Singularity](https://sylabs.io/) image.

 ### Demosaicing
 ```